AbdallahKhat/odin-rock-paper-scissors/README.md

 A browser-based Rock–Paper–Scissors game built as part of **The Odin Project Foundations** curriculum using **JavaScript**.

+This version features a simple GUI with buttons to select moves, a scoreboard, and a winner display.

 ---

 ## How to Play